 You will be flagged as a pattern daytrader if you make four or more day trades in five business days in your margin account.
 Since daytrading is considered risky, your broker must approve your account for daytrading based on your resources and experience.
 Without the approval, your account may be frozen.

 You need $25,000 in a margin account to qualify.
-The $25,000 can be cash or equity – that is, if you are fully invested and on margin, your account minimum net worth must remain above $25,000, otherwise you will receive a margin call from your broker.
+The $25,000 can be cash or equity.
+That means if you are fully invested and on margin, your account minimum net worth must remain above $25,000, otherwise you will receive a margin call from your broker.
 A margin call is a demand to deposit funds into the account within five business days.

 Daytrading accounts have different margin requirements.
 You can open a regular margin account with $5,000, buy $10,000 worth of stock and pay the balance within three business days.
 You must have the entire $25,000 in your daytrading account before you can make any trades, but your daily buying power is four times your net equity – that is, a $25,000 daytrading account has a daily buying power of $100,000.

 Some investors meet pattern daytrader criteria even if they don't intend to daytrade.
-For example, you buy a stock at the opening only to see it sag throughout the day; you decide that it wasn’t such a good buy after all and sell at the end of the day – there's your day trade.
-It’s best to get approved for daytrading, if you can, even if you don’t intend to daytrade – you don’t want to get stuck with a falling stock you can’t sell because your broker has restricted your account.
+For example, you buy a stock at the opening only to see it sag throughout the day.
+You then decide that it wasn’t such a good buy after all and sell at the end of the day.
+There's your day trade.
+It’s best to get approved for daytrading, if you can, even if you don’t intend to daytrade.
+You don’t want to get stuck with a falling stock you can’t sell because your broker has restricted your account.

 What If I Want to Daytrade?